When the Money Is Already Your Child’s

 Can a first-party trust pay for housing?

-Yes, under the same rules as any SNT — shelter payments may trigger an SSI reduction under the ISM rule.
-Using an ABLE account for housing avoids this reduction.
+Yes, under the same rules as any SNT — shelter payments may trigger an SSI reduction of approximately $331/month in 2026 under the ISM rule.
+Using an ABLE account for housing avoids this reduction entirely.
+Since first-party funds face Medicaid payback anyway, spending them on housing (even with the ISM hit) is often the right call.

 Is a first-party trust the same as a Medicaid payback trust?